Fly River: Description

-The Fly flows mostly through the Western Province of Papua New Guinea and for a small stretch, it forms the international boundary with western New Guinea.
+The Fly flows mostly through the Western Province of Papua New Guinea and for a small stretch, it forms the international boundary with Indonesia's western New Guinea.
 This section protrudes slightly to the west of the 141°E longitude line.
 To compensate for this slight gain in territory for Papua New Guinea, the border south of the Fly River is slightly east of the 141°E longitude line.
 As part of this deal, Indonesia has the right to use the Fly River to its mouth for navigation.

 The principal tributaries of the Fly are the Strickland and the Ok Tedi.

 Close to its mouth, the flow of the Fly River encounters a tidal bore, where an incoming high tide pushes water upstream until the tide changes.
 The range of this tidal bore is still undocumented.